-- 4.11 The premises must be organised in a way that meets the needs of all children. - 4.12 Providers must provide daily access to outdoor provision unless circumstances make this inappropriate e.g. unsafe weather conditions. - 4.13 The indoor playing space provides at least 2.8 m2 for pre-schools and 3.7m2 for nurseries of usable open space per child. - 4.14 Premises must be clean, and hygienic, well-lit with adequate natural light and adequate ventilation. - 4.15 The registered premises has sole use of the facility during the hours of operation. - 4.16 Providers must ensure that the requirements of the local planning, building control and fire services are met. - 4.17 Separate base rooms for both children under two and babies must be provided.
+- 4.11 The premises must be organised in a way that meets the needs of all children. - 4.12 Providers must provide daily access to outdoor provision unless circumstances make this inappropriate e.g. unsafe weather conditions. - 4.13 The indoor playing space provides at least 2.8 m for pre-schools and 3.7m for nurseries of usable open space per child.
+Any new premises must have sufficient space to access high quality outdoor learning and development daily. - 4.14 Premises must be clean, and hygienic, well-lit with adequate natural light and adequate ventilation. - 4.15 The registered premises has sole use of the facility during the hours of operation. - 4.16 Providers must ensure that the requirements of the local planning, building control and fire services are met. - 4.17 Separate base rooms for both children under two and babies must be provided.
 However children should have contact with other children and can be transferred to an older group as appropriate for their individual development.

-• Equipment
+Equipment

-- QS 4.2 🔐 - 4.21 Providers must ensure there are suitable toilet and hand basins and ideally separate toilet facilities for adults.
+- 4.21 Providers must ensure there are suitable toilet and hand basins and ideally separate toilet facilities for adults.
 A minimum of one toilet suitable for children and one hand basin with hot and cold water available for every ten children.
 Paper towels or air dryers should be available with adequate disposal facilities.
 Communal towels are not acceptable.
-Any individual towels used by children should be clearly marked with the child's name and washed daily. - 4.22 Providers must ensure there are suitable changing facilities for any child in nappies and meet good standards of hygiene. - 4.23 Providers must ensure an adequate supply of clean bedding, towels, spare clothes and any other necessary items is always available (these can be provided by a child's parents). - 4.24 There is sufficient space and appropriate furniture and equipment to enable practitioners to ensure individual sleep patterns are facilitated throughout the day.
-Sleeping children and room temperature must be checked and recorded every 10 minutes. - Resources - 4.31 Providers must ensure that there is space where confidential conversations can take place with parents and/or professionals and preferably an area away from space being used by the children where staff can take breaks. - 4.32 Providers must ensure the indoor and outdoor space is utilised to enable children's learning and development.
-Space should be divided up effectively and ensure maximum impact on learning.
+Any individual towels used by children should be clearly marked with the child's name and washed daily. - 4.22 Providers must ensure there are suitable changing facilities, positioned to provide privacy and dignity, for any child in nappies and meet good standards of hygiene.
+Nappy changing should take place in accordance with the individual needs of the child and not as part of a routine. - 4.23 Providers must ensure an adequate supply of clean bedding, towels, spare clothes and any other necessary items is always available (these can be provided by a child's parents). - 4.24 There is sufficient space and appropriate furniture and equipment to enable practitioners to ensure individual sleep patterns are facilitated throughout the day, alongside good sleep hygiene.
+See Lullaby Trust for additional information.
+Sleeping children and room temperature must be checked and recorded every 10 minutes.
+Cots, mats and mattresses must be sterilised frequently.

-- 4.33 Providers must ensure adults are deployed effectively and operate within ratio at all times. - 4.34 Providers must ensure resources are accessible, stimulating and challenging.
+- 4.31 Providers must ensure that there is space where confidential conversations can take place with parents and/or professionals and preferably an area away from space being used by the children where staff can take breaks. - 4.32 Providers must ensure the indoor and outdoor space is utilised to enable children's learning and development.
+Space should be divided up effectively and ensure maximum impact on learning. - 4.33 Providers must ensure adults are deployed effectively and operate within ratio at all times. - 4.34 Providers must ensure resources are accessible, stimulating and challenging.
 All resources are suitable in design and condition, are well maintained and conform to safety standards e.g. the British Kitemark. - 4.35 Providers must ensure there is sufficient equipment, enough to provide a choice to enable all children access to a wide and varied curriculum which meets the needs of all the children.
 This may include appropriately sized chairs and tables for snacks and meals, stair gates, bedding, buggies and car seats.